rspec/rspec-rails/README.markdown

     gem "rspec-expectations", :git => "git://github.com/rspec/rspec-expectations.git"
     gem "rspec-mocks",        :git => "git://github.com/rspec/rspec-mocks.git"

+Run `bundle install` and you'll have whatever is in git right now.
+Any time you want to update to a newer head, just run `bundle update`.

-Keep in mind that each of these repos is under active development, which means that its very likely that you'll pull from these repos and they won't play nice together.
+Keep in mind that each of these codebases is under active development, which means that its entirely possible that you'll pull from these repos and they won't play nice together.
 If playing nice is important to you, stick to the published gems.

 ## Backwards compatibility